Official Basketball Rules

 - Fouls occur when unnecessary contact occurs between players.

 - Fouls will be tracked by the score keeper.
-Each player may have up to 5 fouls per game before they foul out.
+A player will foul out upon committing their 5th foul.

 - Team fouls will be tracked per half and will reset at halftime.
 6 team fouls will result in a 1-And-1 Bonus, 10 team fouls will result in a two free throw Bonus.